 Summerville is becoming the place to be with more and more people establishing roots here, and development shifting from the center city of Charleston to the suburbs.
-One in three multifamily units built in the last three years have been in such outlying areas as Summerville, Ladson and southwest Charleston.
+One in three multifamily units built in the last three years have been in such outlying areas as Summerville, Ladson, and southwest Charleston.
 Colliers International’s Research & Forecast Report (Q4 2016) shows that Summerville is becoming a coveted region to live in.
-Since 2014, 936 new multifamily developments have been delivered, with 240 units in development for 2017.
+The area has 936 new multifamily developments since 2014.
+There are 240 units in development for 2017.
 New retailers and employers moving into the area are driving the population growth.

-“There is an estimated 4x multiplier effect on jobs from a large automotive manufacturer, meaning the 2,000 direct jobs from Volvo are expect to create a total of 8,000 jobs in the region, while Daimler-Benz is expected to generate another 6,800 jobs,” states the report.
+According to the report, “There is an estimated 4x multiplier effect on jobs from a large automotive manufacturer, meaning the 2,000 direct jobs from Volvo are expected to create a total of 8,000 jobs in the region, while Daimler-Benz is expected to generate another 6,800 jobs,”.
 The area is attracting automotive suppliers that are building facilities in the area to service these large automotive manufacturers.

 The key takeaways from the latest research and forecast report show a strong economic future for the Charleston region.

-- The population in Charleston is expected to grow at a rate of 39 people a day, which is three times the national rate.
+- Experts expect Charleston’s growth rate to be 39 people a day.
+This is three times the national rate.

 - Multifamily development continues to grow at record levels.

 - The labor force is growing at four times the national rate.

 - The average rental rate in the Charleston region increased by 7.3 percent in one year.